curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 $
   text("CTF")_text("axial")(bold(q)) = -upright(i) sin[chi(bold(q))],
 $<eq-ctf-axial>
-which is precisely the HRTEM CTF derived in the previous section.
-This result is often described as _reciprocity_ between TEM and STEM techniques.
+which is precisely the HRTEM CTF derived in the previous section, illustrating the _principle of reciprocity_ between TEM and STEM techniques @Williams_2009 @Carter_2016 @Kirkland_2020.

 === Statistically Reliable Information

 The CTF only describes the maximum transferable signal, not the statistical reliability of that signal under noise.
-A complete description of information transfer must account for noise statistics, notably Poisson shot noise in direct-electron detectors.
+A complete description of information transfer must account for noise statistics, notably shot noise in electron detectors.
-The natural figure of merit is the spectral signal-to-noise ratio (SSNR) @Unser_1987 @Varnavides_2025_ssnr,
+The natural figure of merit is the spectral signal-to-noise ratio @Unser_1987 @Varnavides_2025_ssnr,
 $
   text("SSNR")(bold(q)) = (abs(chevron.l tilde(psi)(bold(q)) chevron.r))/sqrt(op("Var")[tilde(psi)(bold(q))]),
 $<eq-ssnr>
 which quantifies the statistically reliable recoverable information at each spatial frequency.
-The SSNR formalism is related to the detective quantum efficiency (DQE), recently introduced as a quantitative performance metric for STEM phase retrieval @Bennemann_2025:
+The SSNR is related to the detective quantum efficiency (DQE), recently introduced as a quantitative performance metric for STEM phase retrieval @Bennemann_2025:
 $
   text("DQE")(bold(q)) = (text("SSNR")_text("out")^2 (bold(q))) / (text("SSNR")_text("in")^2 (bold(q)) ),
 $ <eq-dqe>
 where $text("SSNR")_text("in")(bold(q))$ is the SSNR of an "ideal" reference system, typically taken as HRTEM with a Zernike phase plate @Zernike_1942 @Vega_2025.
-Thus, the DQE provides a normalized, absolute measure of how efficiently a STEM method transfers information relative to a theoretical optimum.
+Thus, the DQE provides a normalized measure of how efficiently a method transfers information relative to a theoretical optimum.

 = Direct Phase Retrieval Techniques

 Equipped with the WPOA aperture-overlap and CTF/SSNR formalisms, we are now ready to investigate the zoo of direct STEM phase retrieval methods and their various acronyms.
-These differ primarily in how they combine the Fourier-transformed measured diffraction intensities $G(bold(q),bold(k))$ to produce an estimate for $tilde(phi)(bold(q))$.
+These differ primarily in how they combine the Fourier-transformed measured diffraction intensities $G(bold(q),bold(k))$ to produce an estimate for the specimen phase $tilde(phi)(bold(q))$.

-== Phase-Compensated Coherent Summation <sec-ssb>
+== Phase-Compensated Coherent Sum <sec-ssb>

 The first technique we will investigate goes by two seemingly unrelated names: _aberration-corrected bright-field (acBF) STEM_ @Ma_2025 and _phase-compensated single-sideband (SSB) ptychography_ @Yang_2016.
 The former highlights its close connection to _tilt-corrected bright-field (tcBF) STEM_, which we investigate further in @sec-parallax.
 The latter name reflects the structure of the WPOA forward model in @eq-wpoa-forward, which contains two redundant contributions at $bold(q)$ and $-bold(q)$.

-In the absence of aberrations, these two "sidebands" are related by complex conjugation (Friedel's law @Friedel_1913), so the specimen phase $tilde(phi)(bold(q))$ can be reconstructed using using only one of them.
+In the absence of aberrations, these two "sidebands" are related by complex conjugation according to Friedel's law @Friedel_1913, so the specimen phase $tilde(phi)(bold(q))$ can be reconstructed using only one of them.
 In practice, once aberrations are present, the two sidebands are no longer perfect conjugates: residual aberrations imprint an additional geometric phase to the aperture-overlap function $Gamma(bold(q),bold(k))$.

 The key insight behind SSB is that, under the WPOA, detector pixels sampling the same sideband carry the same specimen phase $tilde(phi)(bold(q))$.
 Differences between pixels arise only from known, instrument-dependent phases, namely aberration-induced geometric phases and aperture-overlap geometry.
-If these extraneous phases are removed, all sideband contributions from all detector pixels can be added coherently.
+If these extra phases are removed, sideband contributions from all detector pixels can be added coherently.

-Phase-compensated SSB accomplishes this by dividing $Gamma(bold(q),bold(k))$ by its magnitude and retaining only its unit-modulus phase factor, effectively rotating each detector-plane frequency into a common phase reference.
+Phase-compensated SSB accomplishes this by dividing $Gamma(bold(q),bold(k))$ by its magnitude and retaining only its phase factor, effectively rotating each detector-plane frequency into a common phase reference.
 The estimated phase is then obtained by coherently summing all phase-aligned detector samples @Yang_2016:
 $
   tilde(phi)_text("SSB")(bold(q)) = sum_bold(k) (Gamma^*(bold(q),bold(k)))/(abs(Gamma(bold(q),bold(k)))) G(bold(q), bold(k)).
 $<eq-ssb-recon>

-This operation discards the magnitude of $Gamma(bold(q),bold(k))$  and uses only its phase.
-It works remarkably well and remains one of the most widely used direct phase retrieval techniques.
+@eq-ssb-recon works remarkably well and remains one of the most widely used direct phase retrieval techniques.
 Inserting the forward model $G(bold(q),bold(k)) = Gamma(bold(q),bold(k)) tilde(phi)(bold(q))$ into @eq-ssb-recon gives the SSB CTF @Yang_2016:
 $
   text("CTF")_text("SSB")(bold(q)) = upright(i)/2 sum_bold(k) abs(Gamma(bold(q),bold(k))).
 $<eq-ctf-ssb>
-For spatial frequencies beyond the aperture semiangle $abs(bold(q)) > q_0$, the overlap $Gamma(bold(q),bold(k))$ reduces to the "double-overlap" region, and the CTF collapses to the ideal autocorrelation enveloped derived in @eq-infocus-ctf.
+For spatial frequencies beyond the aperture semiangle $abs(bold(q)) > q_0$, the overlap $Gamma(bold(q),bold(k))$ reduces to the "double-overlap" region, and the CTF collapses to the ideal autocorrelation enveloped in @eq-infocus-ctf.

-To understand the SSB noise term, note that each detector frequency contributes a noisy measurement:
+To understand the SSB variance, note that each detector frequency contributes a noisy measurement:
 $
   G(bold(q),bold(k)) = Gamma(bold(q),bold(k)) tilde(phi)(bold(q)) + n(bold(q),bold(k)),
 $ <eq-noise-model>
 with unit-variance noise $n(bold(q),bold(k))$ @Bennemann_2025.
-The phase-alignment step preserves unit noise variance, so noise contributions add incoherently, while the signal adds coherently.
+The phase-alignment step preserves unit variance, so noise contributions add incoherently, while the signal adds coherently.
 Thus, the total variance at each spatial frequency $bold(q)$ is simply the number of detector pixels for which $Gamma(bold(q),bold(k))$ is nonzero:
 $
 op("Var"[tilde(phi)_text("SSB")(bold(q))]) &= sum_bold(k) 1_(\{abs(Gamma(bold(q),bold(k))) >0\})  #label("equate:revoke")\
 & = 2 D(bold(q)) + T(bold(q)),
 $<eq-var-ssb>
 where $D(bold(q))$ and $T(bold(q))$ are the double and triple overlap regions (@fig-gamma).
-The resulting SSNR is therefore:
+The resulting SSNR is @Bennemann_2025 @Varnavides_2025_ssnr:
 $
   text("SSNR")_text("SSB")(bold(q)) = (sum_bold(k) abs(Gamma(bold(q),bold(k)))) / (2 sqrt(2 D(bold(q)) + T(bold(q))))
 $<eq-ssb-ssnr>

-#figure(
-  rect(
-    width: 100%,
-    height: 200pt
-  )[
-    Placeholder for direct methods figure (CTFs and SSNRs)?
-  ],
-  placement: top,
-  scope: "parent"
-) <fig-ctf>

 == Noise-Flattening Normalization <sec-obf>

 Phase-compensated SSB improves robustness against residual aberrations by removing the geometric phase of the aperture-overlap function before summing detector-plane frequencies.
-However, SSB still treats all contributing detector pixels equally, even though the strength of the aperture overlap varies strongly across the BF disk, resulting in a sub-optimal reconstruction.
+However, SSB still treats all contributing detector pixels equally, even though the strength of the aperture overlap varies strongly across the BF disk, resulting in a statistically sub-optimal reconstruction.

 The _optimum bright-field (OBF) STEM_ method addresses this by applying a noise-matched normalization to the SSB estimator @Ooe_2021 @Ooe_2024.
-Starting from the phase-aligned numerator $sum_bold(k) Gamma^*(bold(q),bold(k)) G(bold(q),bold(k))$, OBF introduces a scalar normalization factor proportional to the root-mean-squared aperture overlap strength to obtain:
+Starting from the phase-aligned numerator, OBF introduces a scalar normalization factor proportional to the root-mean-squared aperture overlap strength to obtain:
 $
   tilde(phi)_text("OBF")(bold(q)) =  (sum_bold(k)Gamma^*(bold(q),bold(k)) G(bold(q), bold(k)))/sqrt(sum_bold(k)abs(Gamma(bold(q),bold(k)))^2).
 $<eq-obf-recon>

-The denominator rescales the coherent SSB sum by the effective signal-to-noise ratio (SNR) of the bright-field detector region.
+The denominator rescales the coherent SSB sum by the effective SSNR of the bright-field detector region.
 For each spatial frequency, this normalization prevents a small subset of bright-field pixels with weak overlap from amplifying noise.
 Thus, OBF can be viewed as a noise-flattened SSB formulation, retaining geometric phase compensation but adjusting its gain to reflect information reliability.

-Substituting the forward model $G(bold(q),bold(k)) = Gamma(bold(q),bold(k)) tilde(phi)(bold(q))$ into @eq-obf-recon gives the OBF CTF:
+Substituting $G(bold(q),bold(k)) = Gamma(bold(q),bold(k)) tilde(phi)(bold(q))$ into @eq-obf-recon gives:
 $
   text("CTF")_text("OBF")(bold(q)) = upright(i)/2 sqrt(sum_bold(k) abs(Gamma(bold(q),bold(k)))^2).
 $<eq-obf-ctf>